 Making a new business, on the other hand, is not as easy and cool as it looks either.
 I have a business myself back in Indonesia and trust me, IT IS NOT EASY.
 In fact, 9 out of 10 start-ups fail , and that is just the cold harsh truth.
 It takes strong commitment, persistence and requires a high amount of resources, including your time, energy and money.
 Meanwhile, we are not getting any younger, there are bills to pay, and pressures start to kick in.

 So, what is it going to be?
 A lot of my friends here are so eager to get a job somewhere in the UK or Europe, to get a permanent visa after finishing their studies.
-Which is understandable by the way, as it gives more certainty, especially for their survival here in the UK.
+This is understandable by the way, as it gives more certainty, especially for their survival here in the UK.

 This year, I am turning 25 years old and the pressure is getting real, especially with the new fancy degree later.
 People may expect greater things to come from me.
 Or that's what I thought.
 My anxiety gets worse as I keep thinking about what people may think of me and what the future looks like after finishing this chapter of my life.
 It gets even worse when I look around and see what some of my peers have achieved, what positions they are at in some posh companies or the cool businesses that they have established.
 Yes, the little demon inside me loves to compare myself with the others, which is completely absurd, I know, but well, sometimes it just happens.
 The idea of the unknown and uncertainty scare me, as my little bubble in this parallel universe starts to burst.